davidenunes/davidenunes.github.io/about.md

 ---

-Hello there  <i class="fas fa-bullhorn fa-flip-horizontal"></i>(°-°)ノ ┻━┻

-My name is **Davide Nunes**, I'm a research scientist and musician based in Lisbon, Portugal.
-I’m building Artificial Intelligence systems for natural language understanding, developing machine learning algorithms, and philosophising about consciousness, intelligence, and autonomy.
+Hello! -(°-°)ノ┻━┻ I'm a research scientist and musician based in Lisbon, Portugal.
+I build Artificial Intelligence systems for natural language understanding, machine translation, representation learning, and "lifelong" machine learning systems capable of continuous adaptation.
+I'm also interested in the philosophy of consciousness, intelligence, and autonomy <br/><br/>&emsp;&mdash; although I'm more and more convinced that artificial intelligence will never match natural stupidity, one can dream ...

-I’m doing my PhD in computer science at the University of Lisbon, working in artificial intelligence at the Biosystems and Integrative Sciences Institute (BioISI).
-In the past I also published work in Agent-Based Modelling, Social Simulation, and Complex Social Networks.
+{: style="text-align: justify;"}